 Do you want to make money podcasting, but not sure where to start?
-Follow these essential tips to turn your podcasts into a profitable business.
+Follow these essential tips to turn your podcasts into a profitable business and start making some cash!

 The best part about podcasting is the freedom to do things your way, for example, there are multiple paths to making money.
 Three of the most common fall into: